pugjs/pug/CONTRIBUTING.md

   excludes people in socially marginalized groups.
 * Private harassment is also unacceptable.
-No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the TC members immediately with a capture (log, photo, email) of the harassment if possible.
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please open an issue immediately with a capture (log, photo, email) of the harassment if possible.
 Whether you're a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.
 * Likewise any spamming, trolling, flaming, baiting or other attention-stealing behaviour is not welcome.
 * Avoid the use of personal pronouns in code comments or